-Food Security Screening at our Hospital and Practices
+Food Insecurity Screening at our Hospital and Practices

 Food insecurity makes a person more likely to develop a chronic disease and makes it harder to manage a disease.
-That's why will will be proactively screening patients in our practices and hospital departments for food insecurity and making referrals to the program as needed.
-Patients will also be offered shelf stable food and fresh produce before they leave our hospital or emergency department.
+That's why we proactively screen patients in our practices and hospital departments for food insecurity and make referrals to the program as needed.
+Patients are also offered free, shelf-stable food and fresh produce before they leave our hospital or emergency department.

 Prescription for Health

 Our produce prescription program offers bags of free fresh produce to anyone in need.
 This service is available at our retail pharmacy in Biddeford, located on the 1st floor of the hospital at 1 Medical Center Drive.

 Hours are Monday - Friday 9 am - 6 pm and Saturday 9 am - 3pm.

 MaineHealth has invested in on-site raised garden beds on our Biddeford and Sanford campuses.
 These gardens produce healthy food that is given to employees who are undergoing hardship through our Helping Hands program.
 The community gardens also support our patient and community food security programs.